BCIA's Digital Signature

 The digital signature held by members of the BCIA confirms the civic identity and professional designation of its members at the time of signing.
 It serves as proof that the signer is in good standing and has the right to practise in the province of British Columbia, in addition to ensuring the integrity of the signed documents and preventing their falsification.

-The BCIA now provides you with a personalized electronic seal image directly in your account, to be used in addition to your digital signature.
-This seal image should not be confused with the BCIA digital signature.
-The digital signature protects the integrity of your documents and confirms your identity, while the electronic seal is the visual element attached to your signature, its visual aspect.
+*This electronic seal image should not be confused with the BCIA digital signature.
+The digital signature protects the integrity of your documents and confirms your identity, while the electronic seal is the visual element attached to your signature; its visual aspect.

 A discount is also available on sign-up fees.